-Falusi, Olanrewaju; Chun-Seeley, Lin; de la Torre, Desiree; Dooley, Danielle G; Baiyewu, Melissa; Gborkorquellie, Theiline T; Merrill, Chaya T; Davis, Elizabeth; and Ward, Maranda C, "Teaching the Teachers: Development and Evaluation of a Racial Health Equity Curriculum for Faculty."
-(2023).
-Health Sciences Education Research.
-Paper 363.
+Falusi, Olanrewaju; Chun-Seeley, Lin; de la Torre, Desiree; Dooley, Danielle G.; Baiyewu, Melissa; Gborkorquellie, Theiline T.; Merrill, Chaya T.; Davis, Elizabeth; and Ward, Maranda C., "Teaching the Teachers: Development and Evaluation of a Racial Health Equity Curriculum for Faculty" (2023).
+GW Authored Works.
+Paper 2530.